-- (14) for a plan submitted by a response planning facilitator, the name, telephone number, and title, any electronic mail address, and any facsimile number of that response planning facilitator, and the role of the response planning facilitator as described in 18 AAC 75.428(a)(1) or (2); - (15) for a plan using a response planning facilitator who is providing the response services described in 18 AAC 75.428(a)(2), a statement certifying that the - (A) applicant has a contract with the response planning facilitator to provide oil spill response services to the applicant to meet the applicable requirements of 18 AAC 75.400 18 AAC 75.496 for each region of operation identified in the plan and the appropriate vessel fuel classification under 18 AAC 75.561(b)(1), Table F and 18 AAC 75.562(b), Table G; and - (B) contract under (A) of this paragraph demonstrates that the response planning facilitator will respond on behalf of the applicant; - (16) a statement certifying that each vessel complies with applicable federal and international maritime requirements; - (17) a statement, signed by an individual with the authority described in the statement, committing the resources necessary to implement the plan, and certifying the contents of the application; the statement must read as follows: "I certify, under penalty of unsworn falsification in violation of AS 11.56.210, that I am the applicant, a principal of the applicant, an authorized agent for the applicant, or an official of the applicant; that I have authority to sign this application and commit the resources necessary to implement the plan on behalf of the applicant; and that I have examined this application in its entirety and to the best of my knowledge, information, and belief, find it to be true, correct and complete."
+(14) for a plan submitted by a response planning facilitator, the name, telephone number, and title, and electronic mail address of that response planning facilitator, and the role of the response planning facilitator as described in 18 AAC 75.428(a)(1) or (2);

+(15) for a plan using a response planning facilitator who is providing the response services described in 18 AAC 75.428(a)(2), a statement certifying that the

+(A) applicant has a contract with the response planning facilitator to provide oil spill response services to the applicant to meet the applicable requirements of 18 AAC 75.400 - 18 AAC 75.496 for each region of operation identified in the plan and the appropriate vessel fuel classification under 18 AAC 75.561(b)(1), Table F and 18 AAC 75.562(b), Table G; and

+(B) contract under (A) of this paragraph demonstrates that the response planning facilitator will respond on behalf of the applicant;

+(16) a statement certifying that each vessel complies with applicable federal and international maritime requirements;

+(17) a statement, signed by an individual with the authority described in the statement, committing the resources necessary to implement the plan, and certifying the contents of the application; the statement must read as follows: "I certify, under penalty of unsworn falsification in violation of AS 11.56.210, that I am the applicant, a principal of the applicant, an authorized agent for the applicant, or an official of the applicant; that I have authority to sign this application and commit the resources necessary to implement the plan on behalf of the applicant; and that I have examined this application in its entirety and to the best of my knowledge, information, and belief, find it to be true, correct and complete."
 (Eff.
-11/27/2002, Register 164; am 12/13/2002, Register 164; am 11/7/2020, Register 236)
+11/27/2002, Register 164; am 11/7/2020, Register 236; am 2/5/2023, Register 245)